yuriish27/yuriish27/README.md

 ## 🔮 My Coding Philosophy

-*"I 'm deeply immersed in coding - constantly typing, debugging, releasing features, and deploy on Vercel, and thrive in the world of fast shipping, clean UI, and problem-solving."*
+*"I am deeply immersed in coding - constantly typing, debugging, releasing features, and deploy on Vercel, and thrive in the world of fast shipping, clean UI, and problem-solving"*

 ---